mcagov/beacons/tests/README.md

 ## End-to-end testing

-Automated end-to-end tests use [Cypress](https://www.cypress.io/) and are run in GitHub Actions after deploying to the `dev` and `staging` environments.
+Automated end-to-end tests use [Cypress](https://www.cypress.io/) and are run in GitHub Actions against the publish images before deploying to the `dev` and `staging` environments.

 To run end-to-end tests locally: